Placeholder Image

 • The interviewer wants to see your smile and your energy and how reliable you are.

-• And that's why technical problems can be devastating because you might make one of these two common devastating mistakes.
+• Because you might make one of these two common devastating mistakes.

 • That will not help you.

-• The interviewer might think that's how you handle tough situations.
+• The interviewer might think that's how you handle tough situations,

-• By ignoring the problems instead of dealing with them.
+• by ignoring the problems instead of dealing with them.

 • Technical problems are real problems.

-• If you can't hear well, the conversation won't be productive.
+• If you can't hear well, the conversation won't be productive, you won't understand the questions, and you'll give irrelevant answers.

 • The second devastating mistake is panicking.